| example_site | ||

 Constructs

-The prelude in the initial configuration example includes stb_image.h
+The prelude in the initial configuration example includes stb_image.h, stb_image_write.h for image processing capabilities, as well as kpw_web_utils.h.

 TyperTags